tuna-f1sh/cyme/README.md

 # Install

 For pre-compiled binaries, see the [releases](https://github.com/tuna-f1sh/cyme/releases).
+The pre-compiled binaries and default features require 'libusb' to be installed; `brew install libusb`, `sudo apt install libusb-1.0-0-dev`.

 From crates.io with a Rust tool-chain installed: `cargo install cyme`.
 To do it from within a local clone: `cargo install --path .`.